GSA/digital.gov/_posts/2015-10-29-skin-bones-come-alive-with-smithsonian-app.md

 This app is a must-have for anyone visiting the Smithsonian’s National Museum of Natural History.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-338-Smithsonian-Skin-and-Bones-app-Coomon-Vampire-Bat-Skeleton-screen.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/10/600-x-338-Smithsonian-Skin-and-Bones-app-Coomon-Vampire-Bat-Skeleton-screen.jpg" %}
- iPhone app" %}

 _You can download this and other government apps through the [USA.gov Federal Mobile Apps Directory](https://www.usa.gov/mobile-apps).
 Do you have a federal app that is not listed on the Directory?
 Take part in the [Great Federal Mobile Product Hunt](https://www.WHATEVER/2015/05/21/start-sleuthing-with-the-great-federal-mobile-product-hunt/)._